This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 Green hair, dry skin, and a sunburn are some of the many unwanted side-effects you may be battling against while spending lots of time in the pool.
-Swimming, while known to be one of the best exercises you can do, does not come without its environment taking a toll on your body.
-Below are some hints and tips to protect your natural beauty while beating the heat and staying fit — not only this summer, but throughout the year.
+Swimming, while known to be one of the best exercises you can do (see the benefits here), does not come without its environment taking a toll on your body.
+Below are some hints and tips to protect your natural beauty while beating the heat and staying fit not only this summer, but throughout the year.

 Chlorine can wreak havoc on your hair due to the chemical oxidation of metals like copper and iron.
 To keep your hair from absorbing these metals there are a few preventive measures you can take:

-- First, wet your hair with water.
+- First, you can wet your hair with water.
 (This is always a good idea no matter how long you intend on swimming.)
 Soaking it thoroughly will prevent your hair from soaking up chemicals.

 - Second, add a moisture rich oil such as olive or coconut oil to your hair before swimming.
 This will prevent your hair from soaking up as much chlorine, lessening the drying effects, and also prevent your lovely locks from turning that steely green.